 A short straight par 4 that requires a tee shot that avoids the left hand side.
 The green has two front bunkers either side of a green that slopes from back to front.

-A long par 4 which is slightly uphill that has a fairway sloping left to right.
+A short par 5 which is slightly uphill that has a fairway sloping left to right.
 It requires two good shots to make the green.
-There is a bunker on the left which is 16 metres from the front of the green and another on the right.
-A second shot to the right must be avoided.
+There is a bunker and a dam on the right of the green so approach shots to favour the left of the green.

 A straightforward par 4 hole which should not pose too many problems although a grass bunker and a sand bunker on the left of the fairway are placed to catch an errant drive.
 There is single bunker adjacent to the green on the left.